Link Search Menu Expand Document

 }

-Or even in the delete operations.
+Or delete operations.

 using (var connection = new SqlConnection(connectionString))